Erik Prekop

-Erik Prekop (born 8 October 1997) is a Slovak football forward who currently plays for Bohemians 1905.
-He was previously loaned to lower division teams.
+Erik Prekop (born 8 October 1997) is a Slovak professional footballer who plays as a forward for Slavia Prague.

 Club career

 AS Trenčín

 Prekop made his professional Fortuna Liga debut for AS Trenčín against Zemplín Michalovce on 16 July 2016.
 Trenčín lost the away game 2:1.
 Prekop came on in the 65th minute, replacing Denis Jančo.

 International career

 In December 2022, Prekop was first recognised in a Slovak senior national team nomination and was immediately shortlisted by Francesco Calzona for prospective players' training camp at NTC Senec.